 Take the Time to Consider Your Options

-As long as you take the time to look at all your options, you’ll see that you can find a career that satisfies your desire for multi-dimensional work, instead of pigeonholing you into one role for your entire career.
+As long as you take the time to look at all your options, you’ll see that you can find a career that satisfies your desire for multidimensional work, rather than one that pigeonholes you into the same role for your entire career.

 Gallup.
 "What Job-Hopping Employees Are Looking For."
 Accessed Oct.
 15, 2020.